 The customization of text-to-image and text-to-video generation models involves the learning of personalized concept with pre-trained models.
 Gal et al. [5] propose the task of textual inversion that aims to find a pseudo-word that describes the visual concept of a specific object in a set of user-provided images.
-Avrahami et al. [23] introduce a method to extract distinct text tokens for each concept from images containing multiple concepts.
+Avrahami et al. [22] introduce a method to extract distinct text tokens for each concept from images containing multiple concepts.
 Besides objects, several methods aim to learn different concepts from given images.
-Zhang et al. [24] propose InST, an attention-based inversion style transfer method.
-Huang et al. [25] propose ReVersion for relation inversion, with the aim of learning specific relations from images.
-Wen et al. [26] introduce the concept of hard prompts, which invert a given concept into readable natural languages.
-Voynov et al. [27] present an extended textual conditioning space consisting of several textual embeddings derived from per-layer prompts, each corresponding to a layer of diffusion model's denoising U-Net.
-Zhang et al. [28] reveal that diffusion models generate images by prioritizing low to high frequency information and represent images as a compilation of inverted textual token embeddings generated from per-stage prompts.
+Zhang et al. [23] propose InST, an attention-based inversion style transfer method.
+Huang et al. [24] propose ReVersion for relation inversion, with the aim of learning specific relations from images.
+Wen et al. [25] introduce the concept of hard prompts, which invert a given concept into readable natural languages.
+Voynov et al. [26] present an extended textual conditioning space consisting of several textual embeddings derived from per-layer prompts, each corresponding to a layer of diffusion model's denoising U-Net.
+Zhang et al. [27] reveal that diffusion models generate images by prioritizing low to high frequency information and represent images as a compilation of inverted textual token embeddings generated from per-stage prompts.
 Instead of inverting a concept into textual tokens, DreamBooth [1] generates a specific subject by finetuning the diffusion models with a unique identifier.
 Kumari et al. [6] propose Custom Diffusion, which optimizes a few parameters in the conditioning mechanism and can be jointly trained for multiple concepts or combine several finetuned models.
-Chen et al. [29] propose AnyDoor, a diffusionbased image generator that can teleport target objects to new scenes at specified locations.
+Chen et al. [28] propose AnyDoor, a diffusionbased image generator that can teleport target objects to new scenes at specified locations.
 The above methods focus on concept learning in image generation, while we aim to control motions in video generation.

 For text-to-video generation, Gong et al. [9] introduce TaleCrafter, an interactive story creation system that can handle multiple characters with layout and structural editing capabilities.
-He et al. [8] propose a retrieval-based depthguided method that leverages existing video clips to create a coherent storytelling video by customizing the appearances of characters.
+He et al. [8] propose a retrieval-based depth-guided method that leverages existing video clips to create a coherent storytelling video by customizing the appearances of characters.
 These methods focus on modeling the appearance of visual content, but have difficulty controlling motions.
 In contrast, our approach emphasizes the specific inter-frame dynamics of the video.
-Zhao et al. [30] introduce MotionDirector, which learns motions through customized diffusion models.
-Wei et al. [31] introduce DreamVideo which can personalize the character and the motion by tuning the diffusion models.
-Jeong et al. [32] introduce VMC, a motion distillation objective that employs residual vectors between consecutive frames as a motion reference.
-PIA [33] introduces an image-to-video motion generation approach that modulates motion using textual prompts rather than reference videos.
-HiGen [34] proposes a twostage video generation framework, encompassing a text-toimage appearance generation stage and an image-to-video motion generation stage.
-Direct-a-Video [35] integrates an additional bounding box to control object movement.
-While this approach effectively regulates object positioning, it remains limited in achieving precise control over specific actions.
+Zhao et al. [29] introduce MotionDirector, which learns motions through customized diffusion models.
+Wei et al. [30] introduce DreamVideo which can personalize the character and the motion by tuning the diffusion models.
+Jeong et al. [31] introduces VMC, a motion distillation objective that employs residual vectors between consecutive frames as a motion reference.
+PIA [32] presents an image-to-video motion generation approach, which diverges from our method in that its motions are modulated by textual prompts rather than reference videos.
+HiGen [33] proposes a twostage video generation framework, encompassing a text-toimage appearance generation stage and an image-to-video motion generation stage.
+Direct-a-Video [34] incorporates an additional bounding box to control the movement of objects.
+Although it can effectively regulate the position of objects, it struggles to achieve precise control over specific actions.
 Our method excels in one-shot motion learning, necessitating a meticulous disentanglement of motion and appearance elements.
 Additionally, we demonstrate that our method is compatible with T2I models, thereby enhancing its versatility.